robinkarlberg/transfer.zip-web/README.md

 sent to the server in any way.

 ## signaling-server
-A simple signaling server implementation using WebSockets.
+A simple signaling server implementation using WebSockets, to let peers discover each other.

 ## web-server
-Docker container hosting the web part of the application.
+Docker container for hosting the web part of the application.